COMPLIANCE AS CODE FRAMEWORK

 Why Markdown instead of HTML?
 The renderers support both, but Markdown is the right choice for LLM context.
 HTML tags burn tokens without adding meaning — Markdown gives Claude the same structural information (headings, lists, emphasis) without the noise.

 Why a system prompt instead of RAG?
-Privacy policies and terms of service are short — typically 2,000–5,000 words combined — and meant to be understood as a whole.
-A user asking about account termination might also need to know about the notice period, what happens to their data, and whether they can appeal, all from different sections.
-Putting the full documents in context lets Claude surface that complete picture naturally.
+Privacy policies are short — typically 1,500–3,000 words — and meant to be understood as a whole.
+A user asking about data deletion might also need to know about retention periods, third-party sharing, and their rights under GDPR, all from different sections.
+Putting the full document in context lets Claude surface that complete picture naturally.

 Prompt caching: The policy content doesn’t change between requests.
 If you’re running this at volume, Anthropic’s prompt caching means you pay for those tokens once per cache TTL rather than on every call.